265 Best Amazon Deals: Apple, Kate Spade, Gucci, Fitbit, Echo & more

 - Into the AM Neck Gaiter Face Cover Scarf Breathable Gator Mask Cooling Bandana for $6.99 (originally $16.50)

-- CoverMyMouth Variety 3 Pack Adult/Large Reusable Face Masks for $19 with coupon applied (originally $48)
+- CoverMyMouth Variety 3 Pack Adult/Large Reusable Face Masks for $30 (originally $48)

 - iHeartRaves Neck Gaiter Face Cover Scarf for $7 (originally $14.95)